 Offline music helps you avoid AI

 Gen Z and Gen Alpha are generally uncomfortable with AI songs, so it’s not out of the question that they might start to distrust big streaming services.
 Although Spotify has implemented AI tags in song credits, these are only visible if artists have chosen to disclose the AI fingerprint.
-For many young listeners who rely on streaming platforms for their playlist selection, this is a difficult step.
+For many young listeners who rely on streaming platforms to select their playlists, this is a difficult step.

 Among other reasons why offline music is coming back into fashion in the streaming era, avoiding AI-generated content might be the nail in the coffin.
-While it’s ridiculous to assume that the trend will be so widespread that it will dethrone Spotify, even a small setback in sales of MP3 players, vinyl records, cassettes, and even good old FLAC files is a good sign that “the old” is making a comeback.
-Hopefully the offline trend will help many more people recognize that effort and experience matter more than just convenience.
+While it’s ridiculous to assume the trend will be so widespread as to dethrone Spotify, even a small setback in sales of MP3 players, vinyl records, cassettes, and even good old FLAC files is a good sign that “the old” is making a comeback.
+Hopefully, the offline trend will help many more people recognize that effort and experience matter more than just convenience.